AlivadTheImpala/school_vault/Objects and Arrays.md

 ```

 ## Accessing Items in an Array
-When you create an array, javascript will automatically assign an index value to the items, starting with 0 for the first item. to access an index you use square brackets [] with the index number inside [0]
+When you create an array, javascript will automatically assign an index value to the items, starting with 0 for the first item.
+To access an index you use square brackets [] with the index number inside [0]
 ```javascript
 cars = ["Toyota", "Renault", "Volkswagen"];
 console.log(cars[0]);//output: Toyota